-- 68. The Council's external debt including PFI at 31 March 2022 will be £357.6m, an increase of £29m on the previous year.
-This is due to £45.0m of new temporary borrowing and £35m new long-term borrowing with the PWLB expected to taken out during 2021/22, less £47.3m as a result of naturally maturing debt.
-There were no opportunities to repay debt early in 2021/22.
-A further £65.8m is scheduled for repayment in 2022/23.
-Over 2021/22 the Council's loan portfolio had an average interest rate of 2.45%.
-The Council may also borrow additional sums to pre-fund future requirements during 2022/23 where this offers better value for money, providing this does not exceed the authorised limit for borrowing of £624.8m. - 69.
+- 77. The Council's external debt including PFI at 31 March 2023 is expected to be £349.3, a decrease of £8.3m on the previous year.
+This is due to £65.0m of new LA borrowing and £15.0m new long-term borrowing with the PWLB expected to taken out during 2022/23, less £88.3m as a result of naturally maturing debt.
+There were no opportunities to repay debt early in 2022/23.
+A further £81.5m is scheduled for repayment in 2023/24, this excludes potential maturities for £20m of LA borrowing and £5m of PWLB yet to be secured and a £5m LOBO in its call period during the year.
+Over 2022/23 the Council's secured loan portfolio had an average interest rate of 2.59%.
+The Council may also borrow additional sums during 2023/24 to pre-fund future year' requirements where this offers better value for money, providing this does not exceed the authorised limit for borrowing of £638.8m. - 78.
 The Council's chief objective when borrowing money is to strike an appropriately low risk balance between securing low interest costs and achieving certainty of those costs over the period for which funds are required.
 The flexibility to renegotiate loans should the Council's long-term plans change is a secondary objective.
-PWLB loans are no longer available to local authorities planning to buy investment assets primarily for yield; the Council continues to avoid this activity which ensures the authority retains access to PWLB borrowing. - 70.
+PWLB loans are no longer available to local authorities planning to buy investment assets primarily for yield; the Council continues to avoid this activity which ensures the Council retains access to PWLB borrowing. - 79.
 Projected capital expenditure levels, market conditions and interest rate levels are monitored throughout the year.
 This enables the Council to adapt borrowing strategies to minimise borrowing costs over the medium to longer term whilst maintaining financial stability.
-Table 10 above shows the Council is expecting it will need to borrow in 2022/23 based on the full capital programme and debt maturity profile. - 71.
-The council currently has a short-term loan portfolio sourced from other local authorities of £100m with £45m of that maturing in the same year.
-It is expected to remain around this level throughout 22/23.
-This will enable the Council to meet the MiFID II minimum investment balance criteria with the subsequent long-dated pooled funds.

-72. The Council may arrange forward starting loans during 2022/23, where the interest rate is fixed in advance, but the cash is received in the later years.
+Table 12 shows the Council is expecting it will need to borrow in 2023/24 based on the full capital programme and debt maturity profile. - 80.
+By the end of 22/23 the council expects to have a short-term loan portfolio sourced from other local authorities of £95m with £90m expected to mature during the next financial year.
+It is expected to remain around this level throughout 23/24.
+This will enable the Council to meet the MiFID II minimum investment balance criteria with the subsequent long-dated pooled funds. - 81.
+The Council may arrange forward starting loans during 2023/24, where the interest rate is fixed in advance, but the cash is received in the later years.
 This would enable certainty of cost to be achieved without suffering a cost of carry (borrowing costs before the debt is physically required for cash flow purposes) in the intervening period.